 Our team is currently exploring the potential of our product candidates to treat diseases.
 We have not yet proven in clinical trials that our product candidates will be a safe and effective treatment for any disease or condition.
 Our product candidates are susceptible to various risks, including undesirable and unintended side effects, unintended immune system responses, inadequate therapeutic efficacy, or other characteristics that may prevent or limit their marketing approval or commercial use.
 We have not yet completed all of the testing necessary to allow us to make a determination that serious unintended consequences will not occur.
 If the potential of our product candidates to treat disease is not realized, the value of our technology and our development programs could be significantly reduced.
-Because our product candidates are based on MSCs, any negative developments regarding the therapeutic potential or side effects of our MSCs, or regarding scientific and medical knowledge about MSCs in general, could have a material adverse effect on our business, financial condition, results of operations, and prospects.
+Because our product candidates are based on mesenchymal stem cells, any negative developments regarding the therapeutic potential or side effects of our mesenchymal stem cells, or regarding scientific and medical knowledge about mesenchymal stem cells in general, could have a material adverse effect on our business, financial condition, results of operations, and prospects.